1966 FIFA World Cup qualification (Africa, Asia and Oceania): Africa first round

-The Second Round pairings were scheduled as follows: Group 1 winners v Group 5 winners, Group 2 winners v Group 4 winners and Group 3 winners v Group 6 winners.
+The second round pairings were scheduled as follows: Group 1 winners v Group 5 winners, Group 2 winners v Group 4 winners and Group 3 winners v Group 6 winners.
 These would be played home-and-away, with the winners advancing to the Final Round.

-As all fifteen teams withdrew in protest after FIFA declined to allocate a direct qualifying place for an African team, the African First and Second Rounds were scratched.
+As all fifteen teams boycotted in protest after FIFA declined to allocate a direct qualifying place for an African team, the African first and second rounds were scratched.

-Asia–Oceania First Round
+Asia–Oceania first round

 Originally, this was scheduled as a four-team tournament between Australia, North Korea, South Africa and South Korea, to be played in Japan.
 Before the tournament began, South Africa were disqualified after being suspended by FIFA due to apartheid, and South Korea were subsequently forced to withdraw due to logistical difficulties after the tournament was moved to Cambodia.
 Further complicating matters, North Korea lacked diplomatic relations with most countries and did not have a FIFA-standard venue at the time, while Australian immigration laws then in force meant the North Korean team would be unlikely to receive visas to enter the country.

-As such, finding a venue for the matches proved difficult until Head of State Norodom Sihanouk, an ally of Kim Il-sung, allowed the matches to be held in Phnom Penh.
+As such, finding a venue for the matches proved difficult until head of state Norodom Sihanouk, an ally of Kim Il-sung, allowed the matches to be held in Phnom Penh.